kubernetes/enhancements/keps/sig-node/1664-node-ips/README.md

-As before, when using an external cloud provider, the external provider deals with setting `Node.Status.Addresses`, and when using a legacy cloud provider or bare metal, kubelet deals with setting it.
+As before, when using an external cloud provider, the external provider deals with setting `Node.Status.Addresses`, and when using a built-in cloud provider or bare metal, kubelet deals with setting it.

-#### With a Cloud Provider (External or Legacy)
+#### With a Cloud Provider (External or Built-In)

 When using an external cloud provider, kubelet will pass the value of `--node-ips` (explicit or defaulted) to the provider via a Node